 Authors should normally list a student as the principal Co-Author on multiple-authored publications that substantially derive from the student's dissertation or thesis.

 Authors who analyze data from others should explicitly acknowledge the contribution of the initial researchers.

 The Corresponding Author who submits a manuscript to PLHR should have sent all living Co-Authors a draft and obtained their assent to submission and publication.

 Copyright violation is an important, and possibly related, ethical issue.
-Authors should check their manuscripts for possible breaches of copyright law (e.g., where permissions are needed for quotations, artwork or tables taken from other publications or from other freely available sources on the Internet) and secure the necessary permissions before submission to PLHR.
+Authors should check their manuscripts for possible breaches of copyright law (e.g., where permissions are not needed for quotations, artwork or tables taken from other publications or from other freely available sources on the Internet) and secure the necessary citation proof before submission to PLHR.

-Our Publisher, Pakistan Social Sciences Research Institute (PSSRI) holds the copyright to all published articles.
+Our Publisher, Orients Social Research Consultancy (OSRC) follow the copyright laws to all published articles.

 Authors may write to the Editor-in-Chief requesting for the withdrawal of a manuscript that has been previously submitted for intended publication in PLHR.
 However, such withdrawal is usually permitted within two weeks from the date of initial submission to PLHR, or prior to the peer-review process, whichever is earlier.

 If the author withdraws the manuscript after the peer-review process has begun, PLHR has the right to reject the paper without taking into account the status of the referee’s evaluation.

 Authors should be prompt with their manuscript revisions.
 If an Author cannot meet the deadline given, the Author should contact the PLHR’s Editor-in-Chief as soon as possible to determine whether a longer time period, or withdrawal from the review process should be chosen as an exceptional case.